lincheney/i3-automark/README.md

 # i3-automark
-Auto mark windows in i3
+Auto mark windows in i3.
+Also works on sway.